chemfiles/Chemfiles.jl/doc/reference.rst

     Evaluate a `Selection`_ on a given `Frame`_.
 This function return a list of indexes or tuples of indexes of atoms in the frame matching the selection.

+.. jl:function:: selection_string(selection::Selection)

+    Get the selection string used to create a given `selection`.